 When children are involved in a divorce case, things get more complicated.
 This is true whether or not the children are adopted.
 The parents and the courts will need to examine what is in the best interests of the children in terms of custody, visitation and child support after the divorce.
-If your children are adopted by one or both parents, find out how this may impact your divorce case in Orange County, California.
+If your children are adopted by one or both parents, find out how this may impact your divorce case in Orange County, California, according to our expert child custody attorney in Orange County.

 Does Custody Automatically Go to One Party?